I have the best job in the world …helping others to get their dream job!

 I am a “Guardian Careers” Expert Contributor to Live Webchats – please see the links to these on the home page.

-Invited to join the University of Wolverhampton’s Media Advisory Board – Oct 2016
+Member of the University of Wolverhampton’s Media Advisory Board

 I can also coach over Skype or FaceTime or the telephone if we can’t meet in person.